- Home

 Fair and impartial validation

-Meeting Clause 1.11 of the Standards
+Meeting the 2025 Standards

-Systematic validation of your assessment practices and judgements needs to be undertaken by one or more people who:
+Validation of your assessment practices and judgements needs to be undertaken by one or more people who:

 - are not directly involved in the instance of delivery and assessment of the training product being validated

-- hold current knowledge and skills in vocational teaching and learning
+- hold current knowledge and skills in vocational teaching and learning.

-You may choose to engage industry experts in your validation to ensure there is the combination of expertise to meet these requirements.
+You may choose to engage industry experts in your validation to ensure there is the right combination of expertise to meet these requirements.

 Choosing your validation team